SaravannanP/Aws-notes/README.md

  1. Naviagate to IAM in AWS console
  2. click on users on the side panel
  Is not good practice to use a root account
- So create users such as admin users to access account more safely create user >[check] I want to create an IAM user create group > [Check] administrator access policy
+ So create users such as admin users to access accounts more safely create user >[check] I want to create an IAM user create group > [Check] administrator access policy